junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title; table of contents

 - **(a)** *Short title* This Act may be cited as the “Taos Pueblo Indian Water Rights Settlement Act”.
-- **(b)** *Table of Contents* The table of contents of this Act is as follows:
+- **(b)** *Table of contents* The table of contents of this Act is as follows:

 ## § 2.
 Purpose

 The purposes of this Act are—

 - **(1)** to approve, ratify, and confirm the Taos Pueblo Indian Water Rights Settlement Agreement;
-- **(2)** to authorize and direct the Secretary to execute the settlement agreement and to perform all obligations of the Secretary under the settlement agreement and this Act; and
+- **(2)** to authorize and direct the Secretary to execute the Settlement Agreement and to perform all obligations of the Secretary under the Settlement Agreement and this Act; and
-- **(3)** to authorize all actions and appropriations necessary for the United States to meet its obligations under the settlement agreement and this Act.
+- **(3)** to authorize all actions and appropriations necessary for the United States to meet its obligations under the Settlement Agreement and this Act.

 ## § 3.
 Definitions

 In this Act:

-- **(1)** *Eligible non-pueblo entities* The term eligible non-Pueblo entities means the Town of Taos, El Prado Water and Sanitation District (“EPWSD”), and the New Mexico Department of Finance and Administration Local Government Division on behalf of the Acequia Madre del Rio Lucero y del Arroyo Seco, the Acequia Madre del Prado, the Acequia del Monte, the Acequia Madre del Rio Chiquito, the Upper Ranchitos Mutual Domestic Water Consumers Association, the Upper Arroyo Hondo Mutual Domestic Water Consumers Association, and the Llano Quemado Mutual Domestic Water Consumers Association.
+- **(1)** *Eligible non-pueblo entities* The term Eligible Non-Pueblo Entities means the Town of Taos, El Prado Water and Sanitation District (“EPWSD”), and the New Mexico Department of Finance and Administration Local Government Division on behalf of the Acequia Madre del Rio Lucero y del Arroyo Seco, the Acequia Madre del Prado, the Acequia del Monte, the Acequia Madre del Rio Chiquito, the Upper Ranchitos Mutual Domestic Water Consumers Association, the Upper Arroyo Hondo Mutual Domestic Water Consumers Association, and the Llano Quemado Mutual Domestic Water Consumers Association.
-- **(2)** *Enforcement date* The term enforcement date means the date upon which the Secretary publishes the notice required by section 10(f)(1).
+- **(2)** *Enforcement date* The term Enforcement Date means the date upon which the Secretary publishes the notice required by section 10(f)(1).
-- **(3)** *Mutual-benefit projects* The term mutual-benefit projects means the projects described and identified in articles 6 and 10.1 of the settlement agreement.
+- **(3)** *Mutual-benefit projects* The term Mutual-Benefit Projects means the projects described and identified in articles 6 and 10.1 of the Settlement Agreement.
-- **(4)** *Partial final decree* The term partial final decree means the Decree entered in New Mexico v.
+- **(4)** *Partial final decree* The term Partial Final Decree means the Decree entered in New Mexico v.
 Abeyta and New Mexico v.
 Arellano, Civil Nos.
-7896–BB (U.S.6 D.N.M.) and 7939–BB (U.S. D.N.M) (consolidated), for the resolution of the Pueblo’s water right claims and which is substantially in the form agreed to by the parties and attached to the settlement agreement as attachment 5.
+7896–BB (U.S.6 D.N.M.) and 7939–BB (U.S. D.N.M) (consolidated), for the resolution of the Pueblo's water right claims and which is substantially in the form agreed to by the Parties and attached to the Settlement Agreement as Attachment 5.
-- **(5)** *Parties* The term parties means the parties to the settlement agreement, as identified in article 1 of the settlement agreement.
+- **(5)** *Parties* The term Parties means the Parties to the Settlement Agreement, as identified in article 1 of the Settlement Agreement.
 - **(6)** *Pueblo* The term Pueblo means the Taos Pueblo, a sovereign Indian tribe duly recognized by the United States of America.
 - **(7)** *Pueblo lands* The term Pueblo lands means those lands located within the Taos Valley to which the Pueblo, or the United States in its capacity as trustee for the Pueblo, holds title subject to Federal law limitations on alienation.
-Such lands include Tracts A, B, and C, the Pueblo’s land grant, the Blue Lake Wilderness Area, and the Tenorio and Karavas Tracts and are generally depicted in attachment 2 to the settlement agreement.
+Such lands include Tracts A, B, and C, the Pueblo's land grant, the Blue Lake Wilderness Area, and the Tenorio and Karavas Tracts and are generally depicted in Attachment 2 to the Settlement Agreement.
-- **(8)** *San juan-chama project* The term San Juan-Chama Project means the project authorized by section 8 of the Act of June 13, 1962 (76 Stat.
+- **(8)** *San juan-chama project* The term San Juan-Chama Project means the Project authorized by section 8 of the Act of June 13, 1962 (76 Stat.
 96, 97), and the Act of April 11, 1956 (70 Stat.
 105).
 - **(9)** *Secretary* The term Secretary means the Secretary of the Interior.
-- **(10)** *Settlement agreement* The term settlement agreement means the contract dated March 31, 2006, between and among—
+- **(10)** *Settlement agreement* The term Settlement Agreement means the contract dated March 31, 2006, between and among—
   - **(A)** the United States, acting solely in its capacity as trustee for Taos Pueblo;
   - **(B)** the Taos Pueblo, on its own behalf;
   - **(C)** the State of New Mexico;